 The fund was established in terms of the Marine Living Resources Act, 1998 (Act 18 of 1998).
-Its mandate and core business are to manage the development and sustainable use of South Africa's marine resources and protect the integrity and quality of the marine ecosystem.
+The fund's mandate and core business are to manage the development and sustainable use of South Africa's marine resources, and protect the integrity and quality of the marine ecosystem.
 The fund also ensures fair and equitable access to South Africa's marine resources for the benefit of all citizens.

-Over the medium term, the fund will focus on conducting a targeted 16 500 enforcement and compliance operations in prioritised fisheries sectors, enabling the effective protection of South Africa's marine resources, creating a targeted 1 892 jobs in coastal and rural communities, and broadening the scope of the aquaculture sector by increasing the number of locations and species farmed.
-To fund these activities, expenditure is expected to increase at an average annual rate of 0.4%, from R481.2 million in 2021/22 to R487 million in 2024/25.
+Over the medium term, the entity planned to conduct 16 500 enforcement and compliance operations in prioritised fisheries sectors, enabling the effective protection of South Africa's marine resources, creating 4 500 jobs in coastal and rural communities, and broadening the scope of the aquaculture sector by increasing the number of locations and species farmed.